 - Ice cream or whipped cream, for serving

 Don’t let the fact that you need to make the filling and the biscuits trick you into thinking this is a complicated recipe.
 Far from it.
-With only 15 minutes of prep time and 40 minutes of bake time, you can be enjoying the best gluten free cobbler in no time.
+With only 15 minutes of prep time and 40 minutes of bake time, you can be enjoying this warm, fruity dessert with minimal effort!

 - To get started, preheat the oven to 350 degrees.
 Next, grease an 8×8 baking dish with either butter or nonstick cooking spray.

 - Then, in a large bowl, mix together the berries, sugar, cornstarch, and lemon juice.
 Once that is well mixed, spread the filling on the bottom of your prepared baking dish and set aside.

 - To make your cobbler topping, begin by whisking together the flour, sugar, baking powder, and salt.
 Add the chilled butter pieces to the flour mixture and use either a pastry blender, a fork, or your fingers to cut the butter into the flour until only small, crumbly pieces remain.

 - Next, gently stir in the milk and vanilla extract until no flour pockets remain in the batter.
 Pat the biscuit dough into flat rounds and place them each on top of your fruit filling.
 It’s okay if the fruit is showing through.

 - If you would like to add a little extra flavor and texture, use a pastry brush to brush milk over the tops of the biscuit batter and sprinkle with coarse sugar.
 Bake for 40-45 minutes, and serve with ice cream or whipped cream.

 There is a lot to consider when answering this question and because of that, I have created an entire post dedicated to answering it.
 To learn more, be sure to check out the Ultimate Guide to the Best Gluten–Free Flour.